 - 6.3.1 We consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
 Where this may be the case, staff will follow our Safeguarding and Child Protection Policy and refer the conduct to the DSL for advice and support before determining any sanction.
 We should also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, we will consider whether a multi-agency assessment is necessary. - 6.3.2 Adults should always make it clear that they are upset about the child's behaviour, not the child.
+At this point, we will consider whether a multiagency assessment is necessary. - 6.3.2 Adults always make it clear that they are upset about the child's behaviour, not the child.
 They should always use private, not public, reprimands, so that when a sanction is applied the child can make a fresh start.
-Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 6.3.3 Parents will be involved at the earliest stage if problems are persisting or recurring.

-6.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-These include the following:
+Corporal punishment (or the threat of corporal punishment) will not be used in any circumstances and to do so is illegal. - 6.3.3 Parents will be involved at the earliest stage if problems are persisting or recurring. - 6.3.4 Any sanction must be reasonable in all the circumstances and account must be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them. - 6.3.5 In response to major breaches of discipline such as physical aggression, deliberate damage to property, stealing, leaving school premises without permission, severe and persistent bullying, verbal abuse and persistent disruptive behaviour in class the following will be followed: - verbal warning by the Headteacher or Deputy Head.
+For most pupils this will be sufficient and the problem will be rectified; - withdrawal from lessons for the rest of the day; - detention;